zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 ### Draw smoke particles around item

-Any item with the context tag `smoked_item` will have smokes drawn around it like smoked fish.
+Items with the context tag `smoked_item` will have its sprite darkened and have smoke particles drawn around it like smoked fish.

+### Draw an item's preserve item's sprite instead of its base sprite (in 1.5.1-beta1)

+Any item with the context tag `draw_preserve_sprite` will have its sprite be the sprite of its `preservedParentSheetIndex` item instead (if set).

+With `smoked_item` and `draw_preserve_sprite` combined, you can implement custom smoked item similar to smoked fish without having to output a `(O)SmokedFish` item, such as a smoked egg item that uses the sprite of the egg used to make it albeit dark and smoking.

+More item effects aside from smoke might come in the future.

 ## Machine Features
 This mod reads extra data defined the [`CustomData` field in `OutputItem`](https://stardewvalleywiki.com/Modding:Machines#Item_processing_rules), which is